jsreport/docs/docs/configuration.md

 **tasks.portLeftBoundary** (`number`) - set a specific port range for script execution server

 **tasks.portRightBoundary** (`number`) - set a specific port range for script execution server

+**tasks.allowedModules** (`array`) - set the allowed external modules that can be used (imported with `require`) inside helpers of template engines.
+Ex: `allowedModules: ["lodash", "request"]`, alternatively you can enable importing any external module using `allowedModules: "*"`.
+If instead of helpers you want to control the allowed modules for scripts then check the corresponding [docs](https://jsreport.net/learn/scripts#use-external-modules)

 ## Logging